The Bankrate promise

 5. Exterior storage

-To keep their residents safe and comfortable, HOAs often have restrictions about where pets can and can’t walk, keeping dogs on leashes and picking up after your pet.
+To keep residents safe and comfortable, HOAs often have restrictions about where pets can and can’t walk, keeping dogs on leashes and picking up after your pet.
 You might also be limited to how many pets you can own, and specific breeds and sizes.

 8. Holiday decorations